exwaii/catbot/README.md

 # Past exam paper parser

 A project to implement Mr Lin's horizontal/deep stack techniques (shoutout to Mr Lin).
-It parses past exam paper pdfs and posts each question onto discord.
+It parses past exam paper pdfs and create a post for each question on a discord forum.
 Hopefully modular enough to be used for other purposes.
+It tags each question with its question number (difficulty) and topics.

 ## How to use